-The emphasized hand-made aspect, figurativity, sometimes almost life-like,even some kind of ritual, ornamental or fractal overtone of each single artwork highlights on one hand the intimate subconscious relationship between the author and the artwork, on the other hand there's the effort to connect with the archetypal line of art, which was once pushed into background by the emphasis on the reason, idea.
+The emphasized hand-made aspect, figuratively, sometimes almost life-like, even some kind of ritual, ornamental or fractal overtone of each single artwork highlights, on one hand, the intimate subconscious relationship between the author and the artwork, on the other hand, there's the effort to connect with the archetypal line of art, which was once pushed into the background by the emphasis on the reason, idea.
 That makes it a sort of romantic position, not the escapist one, the position of escape from reality to the imagination.
 Delong and Slama undoubtedly don't deny the problems of the world today, there are many references to be found in their work, for example in the non-natural aspect.
-However, when it comes to their stance, they approach the role of art differently, unexplicitly, emphasizing the holistic character of the aesthetic experience.
+However, when it comes to their stance, they approach the role of art differently, inexplicitly, emphasizing the holistic character of the aesthetic experience.

 The imagination, authenticity and other themes connected to the work of Delong and Slama aren't admittedly anything new in the art.
 However, it's not a matter of fashionable ironic comeback to the approaches nowadays considered to be conservative.
 Neither was it an attempt to finish, get out of the constant fast progress towards something finite, static.

-The couple don't define themselves against the definition of art as a continual progress, nor do they build a simple opposition to the virtual one.
+The couple doesn't define themselves against the definition of art as continual progress, nor do they build a simple opposition to the virtual one.